Kellogg Community College this month will exhibit more than 60 works by retiring educator and KCC arts alumna Joanne Colyn.

-The show is free and open to the public during regular gallery business hours, which are 8 a.m. to 4 p.m.
-Mondays, Tuesdays and Fridays and 8 a.m. to 7 p.m.
-Wednesdays and Thursdays.
+The exhibit, which opened May 17, is free and open to the public during regular gallery summer business hours, which are 9 a.m. to 4 p.m.
+Mondays through Thursdays.

 For more information about the exhibit or other KCC arts events and initiatives, contact KCC’s Arts and Communication Office at 269-965-4126.